MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 1. Select **OK**.

-The selected capabilities are succesfully added to your project.
+The selected capabilities are successfully added to your project.
 The Teams Toolkit generate source code for newly added capabilities.

 ## Add capabilities using TeamsFx CLI in command window